muratkars/blockchain-identity/README.md

 ### Blockchain and Identity

-Projects/companies working on blockchain and identity (pull requests welcome):
+Projects/companies working on blockchain and identity:

  * [Namecoin](http://namecoin.org/) is a blockchain that has been conceived from the start to be used for registering domain names.
 It is the first fork of the Bitcoin software.
  * [NameID](https://nameid.org/) is an OpenID service based on Namecoin identifiers.